mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 {{"demo": "pages/guides/interoperability/StyledComponentsDeep.js", "hideHeader": true}}

-The above demo relies on the default `classes` values.
-You can provide your own class name if you prefer: `.label`.
+The above demo relies on the [default `classes` values](/css-in-js/advanced/#with-material-ui-core) but you can provide your own class name: `.label`.

 ```jsx
 import React from 'react';